These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 Whether you are a bodybuilder, powerlifter, strength competitor, or just a fitness enthusiast, the bench press should be a staple of your upper body training.

-It’s useful in sports, too, especially if you want to increase your ability to punch, push, or throw.
+It’s helpful in sports, too, especially if you want to increase your ability to punch, push, or throw.

-That said, the bench press is just one of many chest exercises, and some people find it’s a little too hard on their shoulders for comfort.
+That said, the bench press is just one of many chest exercises, and some people find it’s a little too hard on their shoulders.

 If barbell bench presses hurt your shoulders, try using dumbbells instead.

-They are every bit as useful and tend to be a little easier on the shoulder joints.
+They are every bit as useful for overall chest development and tend to be a little easier on your shoulder joints.

 What’s Next

-Besides the bench press for upper body training, you need to add at least two more big compound lifts to target your entire body.
+Besides bench press for upper-body training, you need to add at least two more big compound movements to target your entire body.

 They are:

-Whether you are a powerlifter, powerbuilder, or just want to change your body dramatically, do not neglect these amazing tools of transformation!
+Whether you are a powerlifter, powerbuilder, or want to change your body dramatically, do not neglect these fantastic tools for fat loss and body transformation!